alexgarma/pricing-used-cars-sales/README.md

 - The result was an XGBoost model with 93% of testing observations in the desired range.
 I presented findings to an industry data scientist and other judges, making results understandable to both technical and non-technical audiences.

-**The document explaining the business problem, methodology and results can be found [here](https://html-preview.github.io/?url=https://github.com/alexgarma/pricing-used-cars-sales/blob/master/notebooks/notebook.html).
+**The document explaining the business problem, methodology and results of the Data Science project can be found [here](https://html-preview.github.io/?url=https://github.com/alexgarma/pricing-used-cars-sales/blob/master/notebooks/notebook.html).
 Please, review it.**